xingyu-fu/xingyu-fu.github.io/index.md

 _Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me._

 * * *
-### About Me
-Thank you for visiting my page!

-I am a PhD candidate in Operations Management at the School of Business and Management, Department of ISOM, the Hong Kong University of Science and Technology.

-My research interests include:
-- Socially Responsible Operations (e.g., emission, fairness, farmer welfare, public project)
-- Business Analytics (e.g., platform economy, om-marketing interface)

-* * *
 ### Education
 - Ph.D., Operations Management, HKUST, 2020.02-present.
   - Advisors: [Ying-Ju Chen](https://imchen.people.ust.hk/) and [Guillermo Gallego](https://ieda.ust.hk/dfaculty/ggallego/).